jamiecwong/ecs-fargate-web-app/README.md

 ## Deploy the infrastructure using Terraform

 You can use Terraform versions 0.13 and later, I used v1.0.8 at the time of writing.
+We are using a local backend, but only for ease of use with this example, using a remote backend is recommended.

 Run the Terraform commands:
 - `cd terraform`